Konstantin-Parfenov/Konstantin-Parfenov.github.io/README.md

 ### Energy market counterparty bankruptcy prediction analytics system
 A client for this project is Rosenergoatom JSC.
 The task is to predict bankruptcy for a counterparty on a Russian wholesales energy and capacity market.

 Fundamental data extracting and transformation procedures are written in SAS Base/Macro language and scheduled daily.
 Scripts combine raw payment data, data from corporate sources, various scrapped data from .pdf and .html files and put them in an Oracle database.
-The connection between Oracle database and Atomcloud ("IBM Cloudpak for data" deployed on [Data center Kalininsky](https://www.rosenergoatom.ru/stations_projects/opornyy-tsod/)) approved by the internal Information Security Department.
+The connection between Oracle database and Atomcloud ("IBM Cloudpak for data" deployed on [Data center Kalininsky](https://www.rosenergoatom.ru/stations_projects/opornyy-tsod/)) was approved by the internal Information Security Department.

 Python script, which executes on a dedicated runtime described in the environment management tab, performs further data transformation, data cleaning, and data quality check.